donaldrauscher/blog/_posts/2016-11-06-election-riddler.markdown

 <div class="equation" data-expr="\lim_{N \to \infty } \binom{N}{N/2} \left( \frac{1}{2} \right)^{N} = 0"></div>
 {% endraw %}

 Intuitively, it makes sense that, as N goes to infinity, the probability that we are the deciding vote converges to zero.
 Although technically the most probable individual outcome, a split election becomes a smaller and smaller proportion of the possible outcomes.
-Nevertheless, I'm still voting on Tuesday.
+This information will not deter me from voting on Tuesday!